ESCAPE-WP2/rucio-analysis/README.md

   ├── README.md
   ├── requirements.txt
   └── src
+  │   ├── es
+  │   ├── rucio
+  │   ├── slack
   │   └── tasks

 ```

-The framework interacts with a Rucio datalake by extending a containerised Rucio client image.
-Each Dockerfile creates an image with the prerequisite certificate bundles, VOMS setup and Rucio template configs for the suffixed project.
-Additional targets may be added to this Makefile to add new containerised clients for different datalake instances, with a corresponding `docker build` routine added as a target in the `Makefile` in order to make it accessible to the Ansible install script.
+This framework interacts with a Rucio datalake by extending a preexisting containerised Rucio client image, adding in the necessary build instructions for this package.
+This preexisting image should contain the prerequisite certificate bundles, VOMS setup and Rucio template configs for the datalake.
+Builds for other datalake instances can be enabled by adding a new `docker build` routine to a new target in the `Makefile` with the corresponding build arguments for the base image and tag.
+This is a necessary step to make it accessible to the Ansible install script.

 Both local and remote install is managed by Ansible.
 This is discussed further in **Automation**.